biowpn/itertools/README.md

 // B D F
 ```

-Limitations: only non-negative indices and and positive steps are allowed.
+Limitations: only non-negative offsets and and positive steps are allowed.

 But, in theory, they can always be converted to the above case:

 - Get the length of the iterable, `N`;

-- For negative indices `I`, take modulo of `N` to make them non-negative;
+- For negative offsets `I`, take modulo of `N` to make them non-negative;

-- For negative steps `step`, convert calls like
+- For `step < 0`, convert calls like
     ```
     islice(x.begin(), x.end(), start, stop, step)
     ```